 If I’ve heard it once, I’ve heard it a thousand times: “It costs too much to go Baby-Friendly!”
 Well, it’s true that going Baby-Friendly doesn’t happen for free.
 (What does?)
 But more than 360 U.S hospitals have taken the Ten Steps and earned Baby-Friendly designation.
 Many more have started the process.
 I’ll bet dollars to doughnuts that they have found that costs of going Baby-Friendly were somewhat less than they feared.
 Not only that, I’ll bet that it actually saved them money in ways they had not initially anticipated!

 How can that be?
 Well, for one thing, an analysis by Dellifraine and colleagues even suggests that the cost of becoming Baby-Friendly decreases over time, as breastfeeding rates in the community rise.
-And they’re not the only ones who think so.

 Don’t believe it?
 Well, let’s examine the costs of going Baby-Friendly you should be prepared for.

 When you pursue Baby-Friendly designation, there is a direct, one-time application fee, as well as direct, recurrent annual fees.
 (Because these fees are subject to change by Baby-Friendly USA, I won’t quote them here; check the Fees Schedule page of Baby-Friendly USA’s site.)